Aveglia/vAMPirus/docs/HelpDocumentation.md

 Phylogenetic trees are produced automatically for ASVs (unless --ncASV specified), ncASVs, pcASVs and aminotypes using IQ-TREE.
 All produced sequence fastas are aligned using the MAFFT algorithm then alignments are trimmed automatically using TrimAl.

 Post alignment and trimming, there is some flexibility in this process where you can specify a few different aspects of the analysis:

+### Coloring nodes on produced trees in the Analyze report

+You can tell vAMPirus to color nodes on produced phylogenies based on taxonomy or Minimum Entropy Decomposition Group ID.
+Edit the option below in the config file.

+// Color nodes on phylogenetic tree in Analyze report with MED Group information (nodeCol="MED") or taxonomy (nodeCol=TAX) hit.
+If you would like nodes colored by sequence ID, leave nodeCol="" below.
+    nodeCol=""

 ### Substitution model testing